HAAZIQ-ALI/HAAZIQ-ALI/README.md

 - 🧠 Perpetual learner with an insatiable curiosity
 - 🎯 Passionate about building intuitive and efficient applications
 - 🎭 Anime enthusiast exploring digital and real worlds
+- 🏴‍☠️ Finding my own One Piece in the world of coding

 <details>
 <summary>👀 More about me...</summary>